karmauh/findNumber/README.md

-# finding a pseudorandom number in cmd'
+# finding a pseudorandom number in cmd